Caitlyn Jenner: Education

-Jenner attended Sleepy Hollow High School in Sleepy Hollow, New York, for freshman and sophomore year and Newtown High School in Newtown, Connecticut, for junior and senior year, graduating in 1968.
+Jenner attended Sleepy Hollow High School in Sleepy Hollow, New York, for freshman and sophomore year and Newtown High School in Newtown, Connecticut, for junior and senior years, graduating in 1968.
 Jenner earned a football athletic scholarship and attended Graceland College in Lamoni, Iowa, but was forced to stop playing football because of a knee injury.
 Recognizing Jenner's potential, Graceland track coach L. D. Weldon encouraged Jenner to switch to the decathlon.
 Jenner debuted as a decathlete in 1970 in the Drake Relays decathlon in Des Moines, Iowa, finishing in fifth place.
 Jenner graduated from Graceland College in 1973 with a degree in physical education.

 Decathlon career

 Early career

-At the 1972 U.S. Olympic Trials at Hayward Field in Eugene, Oregon, Jenner was eleventh after the first day in the men's decathlon, and climbed to fifth behind Steve Gough and Andrew Pettes with one event remaining on the Fourth of July.
+At the 1972 U.S. Olympic Trials at Hayward Field in Eugene, Oregon, Jenner was eleventh after the first day in the men's decathlon and climbed to fifth behind Steve Gough and Andrew Pettes, with one event remaining on the Fourth of July.
 Needing to make up a 19-second gap on Gough in the 1500 meters, Jenner qualified for the Olympic team by finishing first, 22 seconds ahead of the others.
-This prompted the Eugene Register-Guard to ask: "Who's Jenner?"
+This prompted the Eugene Register-Guard to ask, "Who's Jenner?"
 Following the trials, Jenner was tenth in the decathlon at the 1972 Summer Olympics in Munich, West Germany.
 By watching Soviet Mykola Avilov win the event, Jenner was inspired to start an intense training regimen.
 "For the first time, I knew what I wanted out of life and that was it, and this guy has it.
 I literally started training that night at midnight, running through the streets of Munich, Germany, training for the Games.
 I trained that day on through the 1976 Games, 6–8 hours a day, every day, 365 days a year."

 After graduating from Graceland, Jenner married girlfriend Chrystie Crownover and moved to San Jose, California.
 Crownover provided most of the family income as a flight attendant for United Airlines.
 Jenner trained during the day and sold insurance at night, earning a year.
-In the era before professional athletes were allowed to compete in Olympic sports, this kind of training was unheard of.
+In the era before professional athletes were allowed to compete in Olympic sports, this kind of training was unheard-of.
 On the other hand, Soviet athletes were state sponsored, which gave them an advantage over amateur American athletes.
 During this period, Jenner trained at the San Jose City College (SJCC) and San Jose State University (SJSU) tracks.
 San Jose athletics centered on SJCC coach Bert Bonanno; at that time, the city was a hotbed for training and was called the "Track Capital of the World".
 Many other aspiring Olympic athletes also trained at San Jose; the list included Millard Hampton, Andre Phillips, John Powell, Mac Wilkins, and Al Feuerbach.
 Jenner's best events were on day two of the decathlon: hurdles, discus, pole vault, javelin, and 1500 meters.